maurosampietro/UltraMapper.CommandLine/README.md

 }
 ````

-The above example also shows a few features:
+The above example shows a few features:

    - The basic syntax:
         - Use _--_ <b>double dashes</b> to call a method or set a property defined in your commands class